-In our family, summer time is all about camping.
+In our family, summer time is all about Washington state parks camping.
 Despite our busy summer schedules, we try to make time for at least a few camping trips each summer, usually to one of the state parks in our area.

-Recently, we completed our first camping trip of the season: a weekend trip to Deception Pass State Park with my sister, niece, and their spouses.
-We had a great time taking a break from the city and experiencing the outdoors with family.
+Recently, we enjoyed some fun camping in Washington: a weekend trip to Deception Pass State Park with my sister, niece, and their spouses.
+We had a great time taking a break from the city and experiencing some camping near Seattle with family.
 And my daughter and I especially had fun trying out my new selfie stick (yes!
 I finally broke down and got one!).

-Here are our favorite picks for Washington state parks to camp at this summer:
+Here are our favorite picks this summer for Washington state parks camping ideas.

 Moran State Park